LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/let-me-show-you.md

 are masterworks;

-a body that's a scroll,

 a story that is told;

+a body that's a scroll;

-you are precious as a whole.
+you are precious as a whole;

+but let me show you

+the wonders that

+you are made of.